overlookinfra/May-The-Source-Be-With-You/README.md

 ### Before starting

+- [Sign up for the hackathon](https://docs.google.com/forms/d/e/1FAIpQLSc0jDa0SIFJjmBh9q2SoH55hIixFXbCWyedvGib5eUiRXyZbg/viewform) In case you haven't done that before
+    - 🦤 A little birdie says that you might even get a bit of exclusive swag for participating, too!
 - Make sure you are logged in the [Puppet Community Slack](https://slack.puppet.com/)
 - Join the `#tbd` channel
     - Most of the communication will be asynchronous, make sure you are in that channel so you don't miss anything!